-Our mission is to educate, enhance public awareness of, and promote an interest in, and an appreciation for tap as a vital indigenous American art form in all it's myriad forms, expressions, techniques, ethnicities, and diversities.
-With a primary goal to teach the general public in particular the youth (with special interest in the disadvantaged and under served) through master workshops, lectures, panel discussions, and professional concerts.
-Tap has rich in history and significance for the American culture.
-Tap is not only an art, but a tool to educate, teach, promote, and preserve, a historical institution.
+Our mission is to educate, enhance public awareness of, promote an interest in, and appreciate tap as a vital indigenous American art form in all its myriad forms, expressions, techniques, ethnicities, and diversities.
+Our primary goal is to teach the general public, in particular youth (with special interest in the disadvantaged and underserved), through master workshops, lectures, panel discussions, and professional concerts.
+Tap has a rich history and significance for American culture.
+Tap is not only an art, but a tool to educate, teach, promote, and preserve a historical institution.
 Tap dance has influenced and transformed every aspect of the performing arts and popular culture as well as theater and film.

 The festival consists of three components: Education, Exhibition, and the Awards Ceremony.

-Education through master classes which help further the art form and panel discussions to discuss how to work in this chosen field.
-Exhibition through performances help develop an appreciation for this indigenous American art form and it's traditional and cultural contributions to the world.
-The tap jam helps would be artists hone their improvisational skills by watching the masters, artists, and peers improvise.
+Education through master classes helps further the art form and panel discussions show how to work in this chosen field.
+Exhibition through performances help develop an appreciation for this indigenous American art form and its traditional and cultural contributions to the world.
+The Tap Jam helps aspiring artists hone their improvisational skills by watching masters, artists, and peers improvise.
 They are often challenged to join in.
-The masters at this time offer their expert advice and experience.
+The masters, at this time, offer their expert advice and experience.
 The awards ceremony is a means of preserving and documenting excellence in the field of tap.

-Our annual Master Tap Concert – “ALL THAT TAP” brings our teaching masters and performing professionals from around the world to St. Louis for a unique demonstration of tap skills.
-This year we will be bringing this event to the beautiful new University of Missouri, Blanche M. Touhill Theater.
-Conveniently located on the Metro Link line, the venue assures access to those who may not otherwise be able to attend.
-Ticket prices this year have been set as low as $15 in order to insure accessibility to all members of the community.
+Our annual Master Tap Concert - “All That Tap” - attracts teaching masters and performing professionals from around the world to St. Louis for a unique demonstration of tap skills.
+This year we will host this event at the beautiful Edison Theater at Washington University.
+Conveniently accessible to the Metro Link line, the venue assures access to those who may not otherwise be able to attend

-A reason for the great popularity of the festival might have something to do with the participation of world renown stars of yesterday, today, and the next generation.
-Rave reviews in newspapers and magazines as well as repeat and increased attendance each year are another barometer that the festival brings in the finest talent.
-The St. Louis Tap Festival is considered the best of it's kind in the world and is renown for bringing in the best, most famous, well established, and hottest hoofers of stage, screen and television known internationally as brilliant choreographers and performers.
+The SLTF is extremely popular due to the participation of world renowned stars of yesterday, today, and the next generation.
+Rave reviews in newspapers and magazines as well as increased attendance each year are confirmation that the festival brings in the finest talent.
+The St. Louis Tap Festival is considered the best of its kind in the world and is renowned for bringing in the best, most famous, well established, and hottest hoofers of stage, screen and television known internationally as brilliant choreographers and performers.